 Keep in Mind: If you’re not going to make any improvements or repairs, this will affect the price your home will be valued at.
 And will likely be much less than what other homes in your neighborhood are selling at.

 Step 3: Assess your local Real Estate market

 The assessed value of a house is an important factor in the sales process, as is the current sales market.
 In Southern California, home prices have hit a record high, with a distinct lack of affordable housing under the $500,000 mark.

 While sales are reported as slowing, there’s also a tight inventory and still plenty of bidding wars, according to the LA Times.
 Median sales prices are up between 5.5% and 8.8% across counties within SoCal.

-Is it the right time of year?
+Is it the right time of year to sell?

-You should also consider the time of year when determining the right time to sell an inherited house.
 Traditionally, spring has been the busy season for real estate.
 In reality, however, there are pros and cons in each season for selling your home.